sam-guide/sam-guide.github.io/README.md

-Website of the [SAM-Guide](https://sam-guide.github.io/) research project.
+Archive for the first website of the SAM-Guide research project.
+Current website is now hosted [here](https://sam-guide.univ-rouen.fr/index.html).